- This review contains affiliate links. Read more here.

 - Kong toys are a classic: fill them with treats or peanut butter.
 Freeze for a challenge!

 - The big version of the treat-dispensing Bob-a-Lot is popular with our office dogs.

 - Nina Ottosson puzzle toys are great for clever dogs.

 - DIY enthusiasts can build their own puzzle toys.

 - Safe chews are a must-have, like the Nylabone.

-- The PetCube is a fun splurge that lets you watch and communicate with your puppy from afar with camera and 2-way audio.
-This model is also another option that also acts as a treat dispenser.
+- The Petcube is a fun splurge that lets you watch and communicate with your puppy from afar with a camera and two-way audio.
+This model is also a treat dispenser.

 If your dog is alone for too long, no matter how many toys they have, they can get separation anxiety.
 A puppy definitely needs companionship, playtime, and pee and poop breaks during the workday, so be sure to plan for that.